copyrite/LwotcMinimalText/XComGame.md

 ## Crusader's Rage
 You deal 25% more damage per every 25% HP missing, up to 50%.
 Your wound recovery times are reduced by {% CRUSADERS_RAGE_HEAL %} HP.
-* Wound reduction is not applied if the soldier entered a bleeding out state during the mission.
+* Wound recovery time reduction is not applied if the soldier entered a bleeding out state during the mission.

 ## Cutthroat
-+15 crit chance and +2 crit damage to melee attacks against non-robotic(?) enemies.
++15 crit chance to melee attacks against non-robotic enemies. +2 crit damage to melee attacks against non-robotic(?) enemies.
 Your melee attacks pierce all armor of non-robotic enemies.

 ## Cyclic Fire
 Fire three shots with -{% CYCLIC_FIRE_AIM %}.